 Are desert parks more your style?
-Then you’ll have to cross the Simpson Desert and explore the parallel red sand ridges of Munga-Thirri-Simpson Desert Conservation Park and Regional Reserve, which extend across an area of up to 500 km.
+Then you’ll have to cross the Simpson Desert and explore the parallel red sand ridges of Munga-Thirri-Simpson Desert National Park, which extend across an area of up to 500 km.

-We’re just outside of the ideal time to cross the Simpson, which is from mid-March to mid-August when the temperature is milder, but if you get organised you’ll be able to head off just before Simpson Desert parks in SA are closed in summer (from 1 December to 15 March 2021).
+The ideal time to cross the Simpson is from mid-March to mid-August when the temperature is mild.
+Munga-Thirri – Simpson Desert National Park is closed from 1 December to 15 March each year.

 Make sure you visit the lone gum – the thriving Coolabah that stands alone alongside Rig Road.